 The experience of shame—a feeling of being unworthy, bad, or wrong—can be extremely uncomfortable.
-Shame has the potential to change the way we see ourselves and may lead to long-lasting social, professional, and sexual difficulties and also affect other areas of life.
+Shame has the potential to change the way we see ourselves and may lead to long-lasting social, professional, and sexual difficulties.

-The word “shame” may mean different things to different people, and shame is different from guilt and embarrassment: Guilt is usually understood to involve negative feelings about an act one has committed, while embarrassment deals with a societal reaction.
-Shame, on the other hand, involves negative feelings about oneself, and although an individual can be shamed by peers or society in general, shame can also be experienced secretly.
+The word “shame” means different things to different people, though shame is different from guilt and embarrassment.
+Guilt is usually understood to involve negative feelings about an act one has committed, while embarrassment deals with a societal reaction.
+Shame, on the other hand, involves negative feelings about oneself, and although a person can be shamed by peers or society in general, shame can also be experienced secretly.

 Shame may last a brief time, or it may be a core experience of the self.
 For some people, feelings of shame may begin in childhood and continue well into adulthood.
-These individuals may be conscious of such feelings, and they may also experience depression or some form of anxiety as a result.
-They might also be unconscious of the shame and hide it under a mask of narcissism or extreme behaviors, such as addictions or episodes of anger.
-Shame can also lead to the development of self-harming behaviors and eating disorders.
+These people may be conscious of such feelings.
+Others may be unaware of their shame, and hide it under behaviors such as addiction, anger, or narcissism.
+Some people respond to shame by engaging in self-harm.

 Living with shame can be painful and difficult, as it can prevent people from meeting core needs, such as the maintenance of self-esteem, hope for the future, friendship and intimacy, productivity, and love.

 Studies of shame consistently find that this emotion can play a role in suicide.
 People who feel guilt may have the ability to take action to overcome their guilt.
 Embarrassment, likewise, is often a transient state.
 But shame fundamentally affects a person’s sense of self, potentially triggering or worsening suicidal thoughts.